-Offense Characteristics of People Serving Time In State Prisons in the US, by Race, Ethnicity, and Gender
+Offense Characteristics of Sentenced People In State Prisons In the US, By Race, Ethnicity, and Gender

 " Violent offenders made up (55%) of all sentenced state prisoners at year-end 2018 (the most recent year for which such data are available) (tables 13 and 14).